architects-land/difficulty-death-scaler/docs/difficulty/player.md

 **1 death**
 Reset movement speed.
 Set block break speed's increase to 20% (is like a haste 1 effect).
-Limit waypoint transmit range to 2500.
+Limit waypoint transmit range to 15000.

 ## Ominous steps

 **2 deaths**
 Remove one heart.
-Limit waypoint transmit range to 1000.
+Limit waypoint transmit range to 10000.

 **3 deaths**
 Reset block break speed.
 Remove another heart (two removed).
-Limit waypoint transmit range to 500.
+Limit waypoint transmit range to 7500.

 ## Dangerous steps

 **5 deaths**
 Remove another heart (three removed).
-Limit waypoint transmit range to 250.
+Limit waypoint transmit range to 5000.

 **7 deaths**
 Decrease movement speed by 10% (is like a slowness 1 effect).

 **8 deaths**
 Decrease block break speed by 20% (is like a mining fatigue 1 effect).
-Limit waypoint transmit range to 150.
+Limit waypoint transmit range to 2500.

 ## Evil steps